VIDEO: James McPake hails Dunfermline display after dominant win over Dundee United

-Dunfermline manager James McPake hailed one of his side’s best performances of the season after the Pars ran out 3-1 winners over Dundee United.
+James McPake hailed one of Dunfermline’s best performances of the season after the Pars ran out 3-1 winners over Dundee United.

 Matty Todd’s early strike and a Kane Ritchie-Hosler double either side of half-time capped off a dominant Dunfermline display against a dreadful Dundee United.

-The Dunfermline boss singled out striker Alex Jakubiak’s contribution after the former Dundee striker was involved in all three goals and a handful all evening for the Dundee United defence.
+Dunfermline boss McPake singled out striker Alex Jakubiak’s contribution after the former Dundee striker was involved in all three goals.

 The Englishman steadied himself before picking out Todd to apply the finish before wheeling away in celebration.

-Ritchie-Hosler sealed the win with his first goals of an injury-ravaged campaign, meaning Kyle Benedictus’ own goal was a mere consolation for the visitors.
+Ritchie-Hosler sealed the win with his second goal of the night after an injury-ravaged campaign, ensuring Kyle Benedictus’ own goal was a mere consolation for the visitors.

 “It was one of our best performances of the season,” said McPake.